 By Kim Evered, Solutions Marketing Manager

 Ever look around a crowded restaurant and realize that at least half the people in the room are doing something on their mobile device?
-Mobile devices have been outselling PCs since Q4 2010, and according to Garner, smartphones will overtake PCs as the most common Web access devices worldwide by 2013.
-How consumers are using mobile devices is changing; according to Pew Research, 59% of American adults are now wireless Internet users and mobile data applications have grown more popular over the past year.
+Mobile devices have been outselling PCs since Q4 2010, and according to Garner, smart phones will overtake PCs as the most common Web access device worldwide by 2013.
+The way consumers are using mobile devices is changing too.
+According to Pew Research, 59% of American adults are now wireless Internet users and mobile data applications have grown more popular over the past year.

-Senior Living websites are seeing an exponential increase in traffic from mobile devices.
-In Q2 2010, G5 tracking data showed about 1% of client website visitors coming from mobile devices.
-In that same time frame in 2011, that number increased to 5% – a 500% increase versus prior year.
-And while the visitor percentages may not be huge, they are indicative of a trend that’s exploding.
-Case in point: industry analysts are adjusting their adoption rate predictions every few months.
+Multifamily websites are seeing an exponential increase in traffic from mobile devices.
+In Q2 2010, G5 tracking data showed about 3% of our clients’ website visitors coming from mobile devices.
+In that same time frame in 2011, that number increased to 9%, a 300% increase from the previous year.
+Clients with Student Housing in their portfolio are seeing numbers that are significantly higher.

-In anticipation of the mobile momentum, Google changed their Search Engine Results Page (SERP) to display local search queries in a more mobile compatible format.
-In addition, they’ve added mobile-specific targeting in their Adwords Pay Per Click advertising platform and are offering a host of new display advertising options specifically geared towards mobile devices in their AdMob network.
+Anticipating the mobile momentum, Google changed their Search Engine Results Page (SERP) to display local search queries in a more mobile compatible format.
+In addition, Google has added mobile-specific targeting to the Adwords Pay Per Click (PPC) advertising platform and are offering a host of new display advertising options specifically geared toward mobile devices in their AdMob network.

 G5 believes so strongly in the mobile revolution that we have spent considerable development resources to release our own mobile optimized website platform.
-For information on capturing more leads with mobile, download our Free White Paper or watch our Webinar, The Importance of User Intent on the Mobile Web.
+For more information on capturing more leads with mobile, download our Free White Paper or watch our Webinar: The Importance of User Intent on the Mobile Web.